jonwashburn/reality/paper.md

 - Reality bundle & spec closure: `#eval IndisputableMonolith.URCAdapters.reality_master_report`.
 - Closed theorem stack (PrimeClosure), exclusivity+bi‑interpretability (ExclusiveRealityPlus), and apex UltimateClosure with uniqueness.
 - Coherence of canonical units classes and categorical equivalence at the pinned scale.
-- CI smoke: `lake exe ci_checks`; consolidated manifest of reports.
+- φ‑only evaluator for the inverse fine‑structure constant (Proven; compared by an automated comparator against measurements).
+- CI: audit comparator is the hard gate; `ci_checks` is attempted but currently non‑gating while import cycles are being repaired; a consolidated manifest prints an `OK` per certificate.

 # Quality control

 The repository includes a deterministic CI smoke and a consolidated manifest of `#eval` checks.
 Reports are constructed as pure terms (no network/file I/O).
 The toolchain is pinned via `lean-toolchain` and dependencies locked in `lake-manifest.json` to ensure byte‑for‑byte reproducibility.
+A machine‑readable audit (`lake exe audit`) is compared against `measurements.json` by a non‑interactive comparator script (`./scripts/audit_compare.sh`) that fails the run on any Proven mismatch (exact or |z|>3), and treats Scaffold/Planned as non‑gating visibility.

 # Example